 Live where you work

-Working from home means a better work/life balance, less time and money spent on commuting, a more relaxing day, a lunch break in the garden, more availability for caring roles, and a longer lie in.
-It also cuts congestion, stress, air pollution and big carbon emissions.
+Working from home cuts congestion, stress, air pollution and carbon emissions.
+If properly supported by an employer it can also mean a better work/life balance, a lunch break in the garden, a more relaxing day, more availability for caring roles, and a longer lie in.

 Some advantages of working from home